This page last revised on September 16, 2019

 3. Prior to June 26, 2019, how many other litigations (and in which litigations [civil and criminal]) did the court use the lower standard for providing true and complete court records?

-As normal, answers/comments to those questions are welcomed and expected.
+Answers/comments to those questions are welcomed.

 The author's position was sufficiently and repeatedly pled with affidavits of evidence, in multiple court venues, in front of numerous intelligent men and women of the bar.
 If anyone with authority would have cared at all about the underlying requirement to preserve a true and complete court record, it could have been rapidly dealt with.
 But, no one did.
 Remember, the Codes of Professional Conduct require ethical conduct!

-Over time, it will be interesting to investige and study how many of the current justices of the LSC were in their "black-robed" positions during the Blanchard III Litigation and the Paul Maclean vs. G. Tim Alexander, III, et al actions when the LSC failed to protect and provide true and complete court records.
+Note: Over time, it will be interesting to investige and study how many of the current justices of the LSC were in their positions during the Paul Maclean vs. G. Tim Alexander, III, et al and the Blanchard III litigations when the LSC failed to protect and provide true and complete court records.

-To borrow some descriptive verbiage from the recent 2019 decision, it appears that the 2003 court system did not have the same level of concern over whether the court records were “spoliated, concealed, removed, destroyed, shredded, withheld, and/or improperly ‘handled’ (the author will add to that, "had material verbiage removed therefrom".)
+To borrow some descriptive verbiage from the recent 2019 decision, it appears that the 2003 court system did not have the same level of concern over whether court records were “spoliated, concealed, removed, destroyed, shredded, withheld, and/or improperly ‘handled’ (the author will add to that, "had material verbiage removed therefrom".)
 Based on the 2019 decision, It appears to the author, more than ever, that since 2003 he has been unlawfully subjected to a selective "just-us" system.
-This author is likely not the only one.
+This author is likely not the only one damaged by such actions.

-Should the 2003 court receive immunity for their failures?
+Should the 2003 court receive immunity for its failure to preserve true and complete court records?
 Again, should the 2014/2015 judges/justices that learned through filings in the Blanchard III Litigation the entire court record was "removed, destroyed, withheld and/or improperly 'handled' " be granted immunity?
 (The deputy clerks said it just disappeared) the author and his attorney (listened to the deputy clerks say it just disappeared).

-Despite what Nancy Blanchard, as Manager, may claim in the December, 2015 WARRANTY EASEMENT DEED IN PERPETUITY that she has "no actual knowledge of a release or threatened release of Hazardous Materials, on, beneath, near or from the Easement Area" while receiving over and at least $750,000.00, it is highly likely that the contamination clearly evidenced for numerous years by her and her attorneys and experts extends off site onto surrounding lands and possibly southerly into the Four Corners and Glencoe areas of St. Mary Parish.
+In a December, 2015 WARRANTY EASEMENT DEED IN PERPETUITY Nancy Blanchard stated that she has "no actual knowledge of a release or threatened release of Hazardous Materials, on, beneath, near or from the Easement Area".
+She stated that while apparently receiving at least $750,000.00.
+She stated that after complaining for years through her attorneys and experts that there was public hazards on Park Plantation.
+Public hazards that likely extends off site onto surrounding lands and possibly southerly into the Four Corners and Glencoe areas of St. Mary Parish.